incubyte/incubyte.github.io/README.md

 ```
 If you are adding images make sure they are optimized, we suggest something like `https://squoosh.app/`, images are stored in `static/images`

+When done with changes run `prettier -w file_path` for formatting

 Commit in a new branch and create PR against `main` branch

 [Contributing Guidelines](./CONTRIBUTING.md)